-IMPLEMENTATION OF THE SULFACID TECHNOLOGY

-TO IMPROVE THE ENVIRONMENTAL FOOTPRINT

-ENVIRONMENT // OCP began the implementation of the SULFACID technology on a second sulfuric acid production line at Jorf Lasfar, among the five lines planned.
+96% reduction in SO2 emissions ENVIRONMENT // OCP began the implementation of the SULFACID technology on a second sulfuric acid production line at Jorf Lasfar, among the five lines planned.
 In addition, the deployment of this technology also started on the Safi site.
 This process is an innovative solution to reduce the environmental footprint and significantly reduce sulfur dioxide emissions.
 It marks a historic turning point where emissions went from values above 600 ppm to values below 15 ppm.
 In addition to its significant environmental impact, this project improves productivity as stack gases are converted to acid and recovered in production.

-96% reduction in SO, emissions AN AGRICULTURAL DEVELOPMENT PROGRAM FOR MADAGASCAR COOPERATION // The Group through its foundation organized a cycle of technical training for the 11 Madagascan agronomist executives within the framework of OCP Foundation's Agricultural Development Program.
+COOPERATION // The Group through its foundation organized a cycle of technical training for the 11 Madagascan agronomist executives within the framework of OCP Foundation's Agricultural Development Program.
 The latter is an integral part of the agricultural cooperation program launched with the Republic of Madagascar's Ministry of Agriculture, Livestock and Fisheries.
-The training, which focused on soil fertilization, geographic information systems and monitoring of fertilizer quality, provided Madagascan agronomists with the scientific and technical capacities required to deploy the cooperation program, which includes organizing an agricultural caravan and elaborating a fertility map in Madagascar A PARTNERSHIP AGREEMENT with THE MO OCCAN ENTREPRENEURSHIP NETWORK ENTREPRENEURSHIP // OCP Group and the Morocco Entrepreneurship Network signed a partnership agreement to provide technical and financial support for 440 project developers and create 2,200 jobs by 2018.
+The training, which focused on soil fertilization, geographic information systems and monitoring of fertilizer quality, provided Madagascan agronomists with the scientific and technical capacities required to deploy the cooperation program, which includes organizing an agricultural caravan and elaborating a fertility map in Madagascar.

+ENTREPRENEURSHIP // OCP Group and the Morocco Entrepreneurship Network signed a partnership agreement to provide technical and financial support for 440 project developers and create 2,200 jobs by 2018.
 This partnership is backed by the OCP Entrepreneurship Network and is part of efforts by the OCP Foundation to support the development of the Moroccan entrepreneurial ecosystem.

-Agricultural Caravan took place for the fifth consecutive year and visited seven cereal- and legume-producing regions over two months, with each leg lasting two days.
-A campaign of 4,900 soil analyses was launched and nearly 5.800 farmers received training in best agricultural practices.
+SUPPORT FOR FARMERS // The OCP Agricultural Caravan took place for the fifth consecutive year and visited seven cereal- and legume-producing regions over two months, with each leg lasting two days.
+A campaign of 4,900 soil analyses was launched and nearly 5,800 farmers received training in best agricultural practices.
+4,900 soil samples analyzed

+IN MOROCCO

-TRAINING // The "OCP School Lab" agricultural development pilot program was launched in Côte d'Ivoire in partnership with the National Centre for Agricultural Research, the Rural Development Council and the Coffee-Cocoa Board.
+agricultural development pilot program was launched in Côte d'Ivoire in partnership with the National Centre for Agricultural Research, the Rural Development Council and the Coffee-Cocoa Board.
 With the aim of increasing yields and income of small farmers in strategic African crops, the OCP School Lab visited 16 villages and reached nearly 1,000 farmers.
 The latter benefited from a package of agricultural services including training in good agricultural practices and a mobile laboratory giving farmers access to the latest soil analysis technologies.

+1,000

+farmers

+were beneficiaries

+16

+villages involved

 The 2016 Phosboucraa Agricultural Caravan, organized by the Phosboucraa Foundation, reached 700 small livestock raisers and farmers in the Es Smara and Birgandouz regions.
 It is part of OCP and its Foundations' continued support for the Green Morocco Plan.
 For its second edition, this outreach work aims to disseminate effective agricultural production techniques and develop the camel breeding sector through its four phases: genetics, nutrition, health and development & marketing.

+17

 KEY FIGURES

+PHOSPHATE ROCK